J.D. Davis Player Props: Giants vs. Nationals

 J.D.
 Davis At The Plate

-- Davis is hitting .286 with two doubles, seven home runs and eight walks.
+- Davis is batting .286 with two doubles, seven home runs and nine walks.

-- Davis has reached base via a hit in 17 games this year (of 30 played), and had multiple hits in nine of those games.
+- Davis has picked up a hit in 59.4% of his 32 games this season, with at least two hits in 28.1% of them.

-- Looking at the 30 games he has played this season, he's homered in seven of them (23.3%), and in 6.4% of his trips to the dish.
+- Looking at the 32 games he has played this season, he's went deep in seven of them (21.9%), and in 5.9% of his trips to the dish.

-- Davis has picked up an RBI in eight games this season (26.7%), with two or more RBI in five of those contests (16.7%).
+- Davis has driven home a run in nine games this season (28.1%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on four occasions..

-- He has scored at least once 10 times this season (33.3%), including one multi-run game.
+- He has scored at least one run 10 times this season (31.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.